sunfounder/raspad3/docs/source/3d_printer_monitor.rst

   :width: 600
   :align: center

 Click the **print** icon.
-The 3D printer starts to print the 3D model file after the slicing process.
+The 3D printer will start to print the 3D model file after the slicing process is complete.

 .. image:: img/oct13.png
   :width: 500